-Note that filing a mortgage document with the county recorder, when the person knows the document contains misinformation, is mortgage fraud as well.
-Furthermore, any person who knowingly receives proceeds from a fraudulent mortgage transaction is liable irrespective of whether that person was a party to the mortgage.3 Mesquite criminal defense attorney Neil Shouse illustrates how this can work:
+Note that it is also mortgage fraud to file a mortgage document with the county recorder knowing the document contains misinformation.
+Furthermore, any person who knowingly receives proceeds from a fraudulent mortgage transaction is liable irrespective of whether that person was a party to the mortgage.
+Mesquite criminal defense attorney Neil Shouse illustrates how this can work:

 EXAMPLE: Jake is a home appraiser in North Las Vegas who owes back rent to his landlord.
 His landlord suggests he gives his clients exaggerated appraisals in exchange for charging extra money, which Jake would then give to his landlord to pay off the rent.
 If they attempt this scheme and get caught, both Jake and the landlord could be booked at the North Las Vegas Detention Center for mortgage fraud.
 Since the landlord knowingly took money that he knew came from a fraudulent mortgage transaction, he is equally as liable as Jake.

-There are literally dozens of different types of mortgage fraud schemes in Nevada including the Nevada crime of straw buyer schemes, the Nevada crime of illegal property flipping, the Nevada crime of foreclosure fraud, and the Nevada crime of predatory lending.
+There are literally dozens of different types of mortgage fraud schemes in Nevada including the straw buyer schemes, illegal property flipping, foreclosure fraud, and predatory lending.
 For more information about these and other fraudulent mortgage schemes, read our article about mortgage fraud schemes in Nevada.

-- The federal crime of mail fraud in Nevada using the mail to send or receive documents related to a fraudulent mortgage.
-Penalties include up to 20 years in a federal prison and a fine.6
+- The federal crime of mail fraud in Nevada is using the mail to send or receive documents related to a fraudulent mortgage.
+Penalties include up to twenty (20) years in a federal prison and a fine.

 - The federal crime of wire fraud in Nevada is using wire communications such as the phone to send or receive information about a fraudulent mortgage transaction.
-Penalties include up to 20 years in a federal prison and a fine.7
+Penalties include up to twenty (20) years in a federal prison and a fine.

 - The federal crime of bank fraud in Nevada is intentionally defrauding a financial institution in relation to a mortgage fraud transaction.
-Penalties include up to 30 years in prison and/or $1,000,000 in fines.8
+Penalties include up to thirty (30) years in prison and/or $1,000,000 in fines.

 Mortgage fraud is a "specific intent" crime in Nevada, which means a defendant should not be convicted unless he/she had intent to defraud.
+So a common defense is that the defendant had no fraudulent intent.
 Henderson criminal defense attorney Michael Becker gives an example:

 Example: Carrie applies for a second mortgage in Henderson.
 By accident she types the decimal place wrong so it appears Carrie is earning ten times more than what she actually does.
-If caught, Carrie may be booked at the Henderson criminal defense attorney for mortgage fraud.
+If caught, Carrie may be booked at the Henderson Detention Center for mortgage fraud.
 But if prosecutors cannot show that Carrie gave the misinformation on purpose, the charges should be dropped.